PaoloMazzon/Astro/docs/classes/Tileset.md

 Sets the cell's value at `(x, y)`.

+{: .note }
-> 📝 This does nothing if you attempt to set a cell value out of bounds.
+This does nothing if you attempt to set a cell value out of bounds.

 ### snap_left
 `snap_left(hitbox, x, y)`